-The school or parents/carers can request that the local Authority consider carrying out an assessment of child's needs.
+The school or parents/carers can request that the local Authority carry out a Statutory Assessment of your child's needs.
 This is a legal process and you can find out more information from the Local Authority.

-After the request has been made, the Local Authority (LA) will decide whether they think your child's needs are complex enough to require an EHC plan.
+After the request has been made, the Local Authority (LA) will decide whether they think your child's needs are complex enough to require a Statutory Assessment.
 If this is the case, the LA will request paperwork and reports from all the agencies involved with your child.
-If the LA feels that your child's needs are being met without the need for an EHC plan the support will continue to be implemented in school.
+If the LA feels that your child's needs are being met without the need for a Statutory Assessment the support will continue to be implemented in school.

 After all the reports have been compiled, the LA will decide if your child's needs are severe, complex and lifelong.
 They also consider if your child needed more specific support in school in order to make progress.
-If this is the case, the LA will write an Education Health Care Plan.
-This will outline specific targets for your child in their areas of need.
-This will be reviewed annually to ensure that school are fully implementing the identified provision.
+If this is the case, the LA will write a Statement of Special Educational needs or an Education Health Care Plan (from Sept 14).
+This Statement will outline specific targets for your child in their areas of need.
+This will be reviewed annually to ensure that school are fully implementing the Statement.

 If this process was necessary for your child, multiple meetings would take place between yourself, school, outside agencies and the Local Authority.